 A stationary rowing machine should not be taking a trip through your gym while using it.
 While rowing outside you want to move but inside you really want your rower in the same spot.
 Why is your rower moving around and what can you do to prevent it?
 Let’s find out.

-In general, an indoor rowing machine moving around is because the surface it’s placed on doesn’t provide enough grip.
+In general, an indoor rowing machine moving around is caused by the surface it’s placed on not providing enough grip.
 This can be fixed by putting a good quality equipment mat between the rower and the flooring.

 What is causing your rowing machine to move and what’s the best mat to fix it?
 Keep reading to find out.